Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Introduction

-Although a strong convergence result is proved in \cite{Mishura2008article,Mishura2008} the method does not seem to have ever been implemented, in part as it requires a nontrivial translation of the noise in the general case.
-We detail in Section \ref{sec: quasilinear} how the methods \MISHURA and \GBMEM (as well as other methods) may be implemented for the special case of \eqref{eq: quasi-linear SDE} and in Section \ref{sec: Numerics} illustrate their use.
-We observe from our numerical experiments that for $H\geq \frac{1}{2}$ we might expect rate one and also observe numerically a faster rate of convergence for $H<\frac{1}{2}$.
+Although a strong convergence result is proved in \cite{Mishura2008article,Mishura2008} the method does not seem to have ever been implemented, in part as it requires a non-trivial translation of the noise in the general case.
+We detail in Section~\ref{sec: quasilinear} how the methods \MISHURA and \GBMEM (as well as other methods) may be implemented for the special case of \eqref{eq: quasi-linear SDE} and in Section~\ref{sec: Numerics} illustrate their use.
+We observe from the numerical experiments that, for $H\geq \frac{1}{2}$, one may expect a theoretical convergence rate of order one, while for $H<\frac{1}{2}$ an even faster rate appears to occur numerically.
 For $H=\frac12$ the numerical method, \GBMEM, is equivalent to the Geometric Brownian Motion integrator proposed in \cite{ErdoganLord} where strong convergence of rate one was proved, and so the theoretical result is known to be sub-optimal for $H=\frac{1}{2}$.
 Based on numerous numerical experiments we conjecture a strong convergence result for autonomous $a$ of the form

 The outline of the paper is as follows.
-We start in Section \ref{sec: fBm} by providing a short recap on fBm before introducing white noise in Section \ref{sec:whitenoise}, Wick calculus in Section \ref{sec:WickCalculus} and the WIS integral in Section \ref{sec:WISIntegration}.
-We then state the existence and uniqueness result for \eqref{eq: quasi-linear SDE} in Section \ref{sec: quasilinear} before introducing the numerical method \GBMEM and proving convergence in Section \ref{sec: convergence_proof}.
-We then present our numerical experiments in Section \ref{sec: Numerics}.
-We conclude in Section \ref{sec:discussion} with a discussion on the barrier we encountered in improving on this rate of convergence for $H\neq \frac{1}{2}$ and suggest some future research directions.
+We start in Section~\ref{sec: fBm} by providing a short recap on fBm before introducing white noise in Section~\ref{sec:whitenoise}, Wick calculus in Section~\ref{sec:WickCalculus} and the WIS integral in Section~\ref{sec:WISIntegration}.
+We then state the existence and uniqueness result for \eqref{eq: quasi-linear SDE} in Section~\ref{sec: quasilinear} before introducing the numerical method \GBMEM and proving convergence in Section~\ref{sec: convergence_proof}.
+We then present our numerical experiments in Section~\ref{sec: Numerics}.
+We conclude in Section~\ref{sec:discussion} with a discussion on the barrier we encountered in improving on this rate of convergence for $H\neq \frac{1}{2}$ and suggest some future research directions.